-- If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff who has been approached or witnessed the concern. - The Academy will provide appropriate support for the person being bullied making sure they are not at risk of immediate harm and will involve them in any decision-making, as appropriate. - A member of the pastoral team will interview all parties involved. - The designated safeguarding lead will be informed of all bullying issues where there are safeguarding concerns. - The Academy will inform other staff members, and parents/carers, where appropriate. - Sanctions (as identified within the Behaviour Policy) and support for individuals will be implemented as appropriate. - If necessary, other agencies may be consulted or involved, such as: the police (if a criminal offence has been committed) or other local services including early help or children's social care (if a child is felt to be at risk of significant harm). - Where the bullying takes place off school site or outside of normal school hours (including cyberbullying), the Academy will ensure that the concern is fully investigated.
-Appropriate action will be taken, including providing support and implementing sanctions in the Academy in accordance with the Academy's Behaviour Policy. - A clear and precise account of the incident will be recorded using CPOMS safeguarding recording system.
+- If bullying is suspected or reported, the incident will be dealt with immediately by an appropriate member of staff. - The Academy will provide appropriate support for the person being bullied making sure they are not at risk of immediate harm and will involve them in any decision-making, as appropriate. - A member of school staff will interview all parties involved. - The designated safeguarding lead will be informed of all bullying issues where there are safeguarding concerns. - The Academy will inform other staff members, and parents/carers, where appropriate. - Sanctions (as identified within the Behaviour Policy) and support for individuals will be implemented as appropriate. - If necessary, other agencies may be consulted or involved, such as: the police (if a criminal offence has been committed) or other local services including early help or children's social care (if a child is felt to be at risk of significant harm).

+- Where the bullying takes place off school site or outside of normal school hours (including cyberbullying), the Academy will ensure that the concern is fully investigated.
+Appropriate action will be taken, including providing support and implementing sanctions at the Academy in accordance with the Academy's Behaviour Policy. - A clear and precise account of the incident will be recorded using STARS (Behaviour) and/or CPOMS (Safeguarding) recording system.
 This will include recording appropriate details regarding decisions and action taken.